keithrlucier/proxmox-dm-health-check/Documentation.md

 ### ✅ Safe by Design (But No Guarantees)
 - **Read-Only by Default**: No changes without explicit user consent
 - **Accurate Detection**: Only flags TRUE duplicates and tombstones (with storage pool verification)
-- **No False Positives**: v34 correctly handles multi-pool configurations
+- **No False Positives**: v35 correctly handles multi-pool configurations and case differences
 - **Priority-Based**: Critical issues (duplicates) handled first
 - **Clear Explanations**: Each issue explained with storage pool details
 - **No Data Loss**: Removes only device mapper entries, not actual disk data